nickgkan/analogicalnets/README.md

 - Use `--k_shot_seed 10` if you want to test few-shot.
 Specify `--eval_multitask` to the number of different few-shot tasks you want to evaluate on (we use 10 in our experiments).

--- Specify `ft_epoch` to the number of fine-tuning epochs, if you want to fine-tune (we use 90 in our experiments).
+- Specify `--ft_epoch` to the number of fine-tuning epochs, if you want to fine-tune (we use 90 in our experiments).
 Note that fine-tuning is optional for the memory-based models.

-Checkpoints coming soon.
+### Checkpoints
+Download all our checkpoints for the above scripts [here](https://drive.google.com/file/d/1HU4znoiWe7Mb3RTPkFnGhEYRoumlZnEp/view?usp=sharing).
+We do not provide checkpoints for the few-shot experiments, as we run over multiple few-shot seeds.
+It should be easy to obtain a fine-tuned model for the novel classes within 1-2 hours.

 ## Citing Analogy-forming Transformers